FAQs: GMF Funding and the Partners for Climate Protection Program

 What are corporate and community emissions?

 Many municipalities distinguish their emission sources based on responsibility.
 Corporate emissions are those that are under the direct operational or financial control of the local government.
 For example, they can arise from municipal operations such as water treatment, use of civic facilities, waste management and municipal fleets.
 Community emissions are significantly greater than those resulting from municipal operations, and include a wider scope of sources of energy use and GHG emissions within the jurisdictional area of a local government.
 These include emissions generated by residents, industry, commercial bodies and institutions such as schools and hospitals.

 My municipality needs financial help to complete the PCP milestones.
 Is there funding available?

 Yes.
 FCM's Green Municipal Fund provides grants to municipalities undertaking milestones 1 to 3 of the PCP program.
 Undertaken together, these milestones are considered an eligible GHG reduction plan.
-To receive GMF financial assistance you must aim to achieve milestones 1 to 3 for both corporate and community emissions within two years.
-Funding is only provided for Milestone 1 when it is undertaken together with milestones 2 and 3; Milestone 1 is not an eligible expense on its own.
-Costs to complete Milestone 1 are reimbursed only once milestones 2 and 3 are completed.
+To receive GMF financial assistance you must aim to achieve milestones 1 to 3 for both corporate and community emissions within three years.

 The GHG reduction plan must establish a baseline through a GHG emission inventory, set emission reduction targets, and outline actions to reduce GHG emissions for municipal operations and the community in all areas of municipal activity, including energy use, transportation planning, land use, waste and water management.
 Actions outlined in the GHG reduction plan must include specific tasks and who will accomplish them, a timeline for implementation, and estimated costs.